happystar9/Advanced_Web_Final/README.md

 ## Pages/ Views
+Add more pages

 Each game achivements will be displayed on one template page but there will be tabs to switch between games.
 If organized in a section the sections games will be in the tabs layout to navigate between games.

 Have all the games organized on a main page.

+## Features

+Organize games, based on filters

+Data syncronization

+Timer

+Notifications

+## Proof of concept

+The agent will be able to pull up videos for achivements to show the user how to get them.

 ## Optional Feature